Why Should You Create Infographics?

 It might be impossible to determine what is the perfect infographic because it has a lot to do with creativity and design.
 There might be thousands of ways to present a combination of complex data, and many opinions on which of these is the best way to do it.

-Even though, there are a few things that are good to keep in mind.
+Even though, there are a few things that are good to keep in mind when figuring out how to design your infographic.
 Try to find many sources and strive to create a story out of the information you find.
 Remember to reveal the sources in case that the reader wants proof or to read more about the topic.
 Usually, this is done by adding a source list at the bottom of the infographic.

 The idea is to make information (preferably a lot of information) easy to understand.
 When you have collected the data, find a way to visualise the data in an understandable way.
 The most important feature of infographics is that they should be logical and easy to interpret.